 Cartographic Generalization is the selection and simplified representation of detail appropriate to the scale and/or the purpose of a map (ICA 1967).
 Data quality and generalization for map production are closely related.
 The quality of the source data is one of the controls of generalization, along with map purpose, map scale, and graphic limits (see Robinson et al., 1995), and, as such, influences map generalization process.
 Generalization relies on the quality of the source data.
 The more reliable and precise the data, the more detail exists in the data that needs to be generalized.
 When the data is sparse and poor less generalization is required, but, at the same time, our knowledge about the studied phenomenon is more limited.
 On the other hand, the generalization process impacts the quality of the output data.
 Generalization needs to deliver generalised data fit for a purpose.
 The quality of the generalised data is an evaluation of how closely the data fulfils the specified requirements (Regnauld, 2015).
 The output of the generalization must not give the users the false impression of completeness and quality of the data better than the reality.

-Generalization relies on the quality of the source data to operate properly: the source data must be suitable for the generalisation process.
-The simplest way to ensure that a dataset is suitable for a generalisation process is to design the generalisation process to cope with the state of the data, improving or enriching the data along the way when needed.

 The compilation of bathymetry on nautical charts is one of the most complicated and time-consuming generalization processes.
 The charted bathymetry is derived from a more detailed (source) dataset, either the survey data or a larger scale chart, with cartographic generalization.

 4.1 Cartographic Constraints